A Super Locrian Pentatonic Piano Scale

 Piano Tips

 The A Super Locrian Pentatonic scale contains 5 notes (A, C, Db, Eb, G).
-Use the interactive piano diagram above to explore this scale on Piano.
+Use the interactive fretboard diagram above to explore each shape and pattern on Piano.
+Practice ascending and descending from the root note to learn the sound of this scale.